Modrá je dobrá

-Modrá je dobrá (in English Blue is Good) is a song by Czech band Žlutý pes from the album Poslední lžíce.
-The song was released in 1998 during the 1998 legislative election and was frequently used during the campaign of the Civic Democratic Party (ODS).
+Modrá je dobrá (in English Blue is Good) is a song by the Czech rock band Žlutý pes, from their 1998 album, Poslední lžíce.
+The song was released during the 1998 legislative election and was frequently used during the campaign of the Civic Democratic Party (ODS).
 It became the party's anthem.
 A video for the song was released the same year.
 The song was composed by Ondřej Hejma.

 "Modrá je dobrá" was later re-released in 2001 on the album Čínská otázka (Chinese Question).
 This version was recorded in Chinese.

 Political use of the song

 "Modrá je dobrá" was inspired by the Donovan song "Colours".
 Hejma didn't intend it to be a political song even though he was upset about the Sarajevo assassination; he did predict it would become the anthem of the Civic Democratic Party.
 The song became popular after its release and some prominent members of the Civic Democratic Party asked Hejma if they could use it during their campaign.
 Hejma himself supported the Civic Democratic Party at the time.

 In 2017, Žlutý pes performed at the meeting of the Realists.
 "Modrá je dobrá" was one of the songs they performed.